 A lot of folks these days are considering building a barndominium.
 Perhaps you’re one of them.
 If so, we’re here to help you find the information you need.

-Barndominium Cost Per Square Foot Prices: Costs appear to be coming down.
-The average in 2020 will be around $95 to $125 a square foot for a full turnkey build.
+Barndominium Cost Per Square Foot Prices: Costs appear to be coming down after the craziness of 2021.
+The average will be around $95 to $125 a square foot for a full turnkey build.
 Average cost is $220,000.
 That includes granite countertops, Andersen windows, roll-up glass doors and many other amenities.

 We’ll look at options from the higher end — like the 2600 square foot barn with living quarters and generous downstairs stables/shop area (seen above) to the 900 square foot cottage (shown below,) — with a mid-range barndo thrown into the middle.